Derek Wolfe

 Derek Wolfe (born February 24, 1990) is an American former professional football player who was a defensive end in the National Football League (NFL).
 He played college football for the Cincinnati Bearcats and was selected by the Denver Broncos in the second round of the 2012 NFL draft, playing his first eight years with them before signing with the Baltimore Ravens in 2020.
 Wolfe announced his retirement on July 28, 2022.

-Early life
+Early life and college career

-Wolfe is from the rural town of Negley, Ohio, near the state line with Pennsylvania.
-He attended Beaver Local High School in East Liverpool, Ohio.

-Considered only a two-star recruit by Rivals.com, Wolfe was a standout at Beaver Local High School and is the only player in the school's history ever to be drafted by the NFL.
+Wolfe is from the rural town of Negley, Ohio, along the Ohio–Pennsylvania border.
+He attended Beaver Local High School in nearby East Liverpool, Ohio, and graduated in 2008.
+Wolfe was considered a standout at Beaver Local High School and is the only player in the school's history to be drafted by the NFL.

-College career

-Wolfe played four years (2008–2011) at the University of Cincinnati.
-He accumulated 162 total tackles, 37 tackles for loss, and 19 sacks during his tenure with the Bearcats.

-Wolfe was named Co-Big East Defensive Player of the Year as a senior.
+Wolfe played four seasons at the University of Cincinnati from 2008 through 2011.
+He accumulated 162 total tackles, 37 tackles for loss, and 19 sacks during his tenure with the Cincinnati Bearcats football team.
+Wolfe was named co-Big East Defensive Player of the Year as a senior.

-Wolfe was the first Beaver Local High School graduate to get drafted in the school's history, and the first Mahoning Valley native selected in the 2012 NFL draft.